 This isn’t an exhaustive list, and these may not be outright purchases (rather lease-to-own instead), but real-world data is often very helpful in research.
 Where possible, I’ve included the domain’s purchase price as listed at NameBio.com.

 Note that these purchases may or may not have been brokered by a domain buyer broker.

 If you’re looking to learn a little bit more about domain names and why anyone would pay such a vast amount for them, then I can recommend a few different resources.

 I have interviewed over 40 end-users to see why they acquired their specific domain names.
-In some cases, these companies have paid in excess of $5 million to acquire the perfect name for their business.
+In some cases, these companies have paid more than $5 million to acquire the perfect name for their business.
 These interviews are available in two different locations.

-Firstly, is NamePros, where there are 38 interviews that I have performed with buyers of domain names from the $2.1 million acquisition of 37.com to a company’s rebranding of Gogobot to the succinct Trip.com.
+Firstly, is NamePros, where I performed 38 interviews with purchasers of domain names from the $2.1 million acquisition of 37.com to a company’s rebranding of Gogobot to the succinct Trip.com.

 Domain Sales Data

 Are you looking to have a firmer grasp on the potential value of a domain name?
 Fortunately, there are several different resources for this.

 The first recommended website is DNJournal, the industry’s most reputable website that provides a regular sales chart that compiles the most recent publicly disclosed domain sales.
 Here, you’ll be able to browse the charts to find relevant comparable data.

 The domain name industry also has a domain sales database.
 NameBio should be used when you’re looking for something more specific.
 Thanks to its many filters, NameBio can narrow down domain sales search results from the 800,000+ sales recorded.